kroxylicious/kroxylicious/DEV_GUIDE.md

 # Deprecation Policy

 We want to let users know about upcoming changes to APIs and give them sufficient time to adapt.
+The following policy describes how we'll do that.
+It will apply until the project reaches its 1.0 release.

 When there is an API deprecation, it must be announced in the [CHANGELOG](./CHANGELOG.md) of the coming release under a section title "Changes, deprecations and removals".